 To map the location: N6875 Hwy 52, Lily WI

-Kettlebowl Ski Trail is groomed on Fridays every week during the winter.
+Kettlebowl Ski Trail is groomed on Thursdays every week during the winter.

 4.3 miles long, includes three loops, groomed for classic skiing.